Home

 Change management strategy - the key leadership issues

-Change management strategy is very specifically about moving from the output of your strategic review to a successful programme implementation.
-Here is how to directly address key strategic leadership issues by taking full account of the people who are most impacted by the change
+Change management strategy is about how to get from the output of your strategic review to a successful implementation.
+This is about how to take full account of the impacts on those people who are going to be most affected by the change

 Strategic thinking and leadership - resources